Troubleshooting for your Replicator 2

 I'm having trouble installing MakerWare.

-If you have ReplicatorG installed, make sure it's not running -- it interferes with Conveyor, one of the components of the MakerWare package.
-Running the installer again may help even if the problem is not related to ReplicatorG.
-If the installation fails a second time, please collect as much information on the failure as you can and open a support ticket
+Try running the installer again.
+If the installation fails a second time, please collect as much information on the failure as you can and Open a Support Case

 I can't connect to my Replicator 2 through MakerWare.